Augusta University medical illustrator’s work featured on cover of ‘Hypertension’

 Do you see yourself managing a medical practice for a group of physicians?
-How about coordinating medical services for a specific clinical area or department?
+How about coordinating medical services for an insurance company or primary care organization?

 Augusta University is Georgia’s Health Sciences Center of Excellence, and we offer an experience like no other.
 Join us to become tomorrow’s health care professional today.

-Health Services program is for you if you consider yourself
+Health Services is for you if you consider yourself

 In the Health Services program, you will learn about health care economics, health care management, issues and challenges to public health, and innovation and technology in health care.